 A vast array of guest vocalists have also performed with the band, including Molly Johnson, Kyree Vibrant, Monika Deol, Ed the Sock, Moxy Früvous, Greg Keelor, Albert Schultz, Sophia Perlman, and Ralph Benmergui.
 Many singers, such as Michael Bublé, Alex Pangman and DK Ibomeka, have also gone on to do their own recordings and tours since guesting with the band.
 Other vocalists include Julie Michels, Jef "Vegas" Farquharson, Marieve Herington, Heather Bambrick, Michael Danso, Roger Clown, Heather Luckhart, June Garber and Lyne Tremblay.

 After BMG, The RJO recorded “Life Of The Party” for LeisureDisc/Soundcore, followed by “Seriously Happy” for Wychwood Park.
 Their last album was entitled “Toronto Launch Pad” and will be available on CD Baby in the fall of 2012.

-Since 2010, The Royal Jelly Orchestra rarely performs for the public, opting to perform at charity galas, corporate events, awards shows and big budget private parties.
-Current plans include an instrumental party album to be released in the summer of 2013.
+Since 2012, The Royal Jelly Orchestra have not recorded but continue to perform at charity galas, corporate events, awards shows and big budget private parties.